-All school nutrition program directors, managers and staff will meet or exceed hiring and annual continuing education/training requirements as outlined by the USDA professional standards for child nutrition professionals.
+All school nutrition program directors, managers and staff will meet or exceed hiring and annual continuing education/training requirements as outlined by the USDA Professional Standards for School Nutrition Programs Personnel.
+Food and Nutrition Services will offer annual training in accordance with the USDA professional standards.
+In addition, all staff will participate in district mandated trainings and professional development opportunities that may exceed federal requirements.